 Initial marking of the Wreck

 Weather conditions, sea state and unknown facts about the new wreck can all hamper timely marking.
 Irrespective of these circumstances it is of great importance that the wreck location is marked as soon as possible and can be readily recognised by ships as a new wreck location.
 The IALA MBS provides a means of marking new dangers through the use of appropriate Cardinal, Lateral or emergency wreck marking buoy (EWMB) marks.
 In addition, new dangers may be marked by a Racon with Morse code ‘D’.

 If used, the EWMB should be placed as close to the wreck as possible and within any other marks that may be deployed.
+The characteristics and location of the buoy should be promulgated to the mariner by all available means.
+When more than one EWM are used, the lights should be synchronised

+In case of a drifting wreck the IALA guideline on Mobile AtoN (MAtoN) should also be consulted

-The characteristics and location of the buoy should be promulgated to the mariner by all available means.The wreck buoy(s) should be maintained in position until the wreck is well known and has been promulgated in nautical publications, or until the wreck has been fully surveyed and exact details such as position and swept clearance above the wreck are known, and permanent marking of the wreck has been carried out.
+The wreck buoy(s) should be maintained in position until the wreck is well known and has been promulgated in nautical publications, or until the wreck has been fully surveyed and exact details such as position, swept clearance above the wreck and heading in the case of a drifting wreck are known, and permanent marking of the wreck has been carried out.

 Survey of the wreck